Thanks to the following vendors for providing software for review.

 The good: Mature product, very stable and well thought out.
 The extras are very nice.
 And I loved the ability to use John Cleese’s voice!
 Options for traffic and weather updates.

-The Bad: Can only route on currently loaded map file..
+The Bad: No “quick launch” screen.
+Long load times.
 Technical Support can be very slow to respond.
-Most costly of the three.